3D Printing

 This is the application that takes a STL (stereolithographic) file and converts it into Gcode that is compatible with the particular printer.

-I am currently using Ultimaker Cura as it has just worked real well but mostly because I started my 3D Printing journey on Ultimaker.
+I have used several slicers, originally starting with Ultimaker Cura as it has just worked real well but mostly because I started my 3D Printing journey on Ultimaker.
 I download the AppImage from the Ultimaker site

 https://ultimaker.com/software/ultimaker-cura